-- The Administrator's New User notification subject sets the email subject for a new user email
+- The Subject of the administrator's new user notification sets the email subject for a new user email

-- The email address that should be notified when a user signs up is the address to send this new user email.
+- The Email address of administrator that should be notified when a user signs up is the address to send this new user email.

-The Send a welcome email to the user after signing up setting determines if an email is sent to the new user after creating a new account
+The New User Welcome Message setting determines if an email is sent to the new user after creating a new account

-- The subject of the Welcome Email to the user setting sets the email subject for a new user welcome email.
+- Welcome Email Subject setting sets the email subject for a new user welcome email.

-- The content of the email sent to the user upon completing registration is the content of the new user welcome email.
+- Welcome Email Content is the content of the new user welcome email.

 The LDAP Authentication settings allow you to use an LDAP server to perform user validation.
 This allows users in a corporate environment to maintain the same username/password across their server/web site.
 If activated, user accounts will automatically be added to Exponent when a an LDAP user successfully authenticates with the LDAP server the first time.
 NOTE: PHP LDAP support must be enabled (php ldap module loaded) These settings are only visible if the server feature is activated!
 User profiles may be manually configured for LDAP authentication by selecting the 'Use LDAP Authentication' setting in the user profile.
 LDAP Authentication user accounts will be authenticated remotely through the LDAP server and NOT by Exponent.